Airbus A320 family: Sharklets

 Comparison of wing tip designs on the A320 family.
 Left: Sharklet wing tip.
 Right: Wing Fence wingtip.
 Aircraft pictured are easyJet A320s.

 In 2006, Airbus tested three styles of winglets intended to counteract the wing's lift-induced drag and wingtip vortices more effectively than the previous wingtip fence.
 The first design type to be tested was developed by Airbus and based on work done by the AWIATOR programme.
 The second type of winglet incorporated a more blended design and was designed by Winglet Technology, a company based in Wichita, Kansas, US.
 Two aircraft were used in the flight test evaluation campaign – the prototype A320, which had been retained by Airbus for testing, and a new build aircraft which was fitted with both types of winglets before it was delivered to JetBlue.

 Despite the anticipated efficiency gains and development work, Airbus announced that those winglets would not be offered to customers, claiming that the weight of the modifications required negated any aerodynamic benefits.
 On 17 December 2008, Airbus announced it was to begin flight testing an existing blended winglet design developed by Aviation Partners Inc. as part of an A320 modernisation programme using the A320 prototype.

 Airbus launched the sharklet blended winglets during the November 2009 Dubai Airshow.
 Installation adds 200 kg but offers a 3.5% fuel burn reduction on flights over 2,800 km, saving approximately US$220,000 and 700 t of CO_{2} per aircraft per year.
-The 2.5 m tall wingtip devices are manufactured by Korean Air Aerospace Division.
+The 2.5 m wingtip devices are manufactured by Korean Air Aerospace Division.

 In December 2011, Airbus filed suit in the western district of Texas over Aviation Partners' claims of infringement of its patents on winglet design and construction which were granted in 1993.
-Airbus' lawsuit seeks to reject responsibility to pay royalties to Aviation Partners for using its designs, despite work performed together with both parties to develop advanced winglets for the Airbus A320neo.
+Airbus' lawsuit sought to reject responsibility to pay royalties to Aviation Partners for using its designs, despite work performed together with both parties to develop advanced winglets for the Airbus A320neo.
+The lawsuit was confidentially settled in 2018, with the result that Airbus paid a large but undisclosed settlement.

 The first sharklet-equipped Airbus A320 was delivered to Indonesia AirAsia on 21 December 2012, offering a 450 kg payload and 100 nmi range increases over the original aircraft specifications.